anshikaraman/Stackception_AIML_Project/README.md

 - cfg/s1.yml : update the arguments in this file before running stage1

 - ```bash python3 src/train.py --conf cfg/s1.yml``` : for training stage1

-- args.py   :  update the 'PATH_STR' variable to contain the path of the 'STACK_GAN_Project' directory

 - cfg/s2.yml : update the arguments in this file before running stage2